ndeogobernard/GCATPy/README.md

-# GCATPy: Crash Data Retrieval and Analysis
+# GCATPy: A Python Package for Crash Data Retrieval and Analysis
 A Package for Retrieving and Analyzing Crash Data from The Ohio Department of Transportation Crash Database

 ## GIS Crash Analysis Tool